Khalil-Alhadidi/ExamSubmissionSystem/README.md

 		NotificationService: http://localhost:8082/swagger

 6. Authentication
-	Use the /dev-token endpoint (if enabled) in each service to generate JWT tokens for roles like admin or student.
+	  -Use the /dev-token endpoint in each service (except Notification) to generate JWT tokens for roles like admin or student.
-	Add the token as a Bearer token in the Authorization header in SwaggerUI when making API requests.
+	  -Add the token as a Bearer token in the Authorization header in SwaggerUI when making API requests.

 7. Example Workflow (Make sure to Authenticate first)
-	Admin: Use ExamService to create subjects, questions, and configure exams (there is one exam config that is seeded you can use that by calling api/v1/exam-configs).
+	 -Admin: Use ExamService to create subjects, questions, and configure exams (there is one exam config that is seeded you can use that by calling api/v1/exam-configs).
-    Student: Use SubmissionService to submit exam responses (requires a student token).
+     -Student: Use SubmissionService to submit exam responses (requires a student token).
-	Notification: SubmissionService will trigger NotificationService for grading simulation.
+	 -Notification: SubmissionService will trigger NotificationService for grading simulation.

 8. To stop the services, run: docker compose down